-Whilst diverse economies often remain hidden from mainstream local development discourse, studies nonetheless reveal their significance for community development and social and physical well-being (Gibson-Graham 2008).
-Crucially, diverse economy discourses, practices and spaces are increasingly becoming more closely aligned with broader environmental, and more recently, CE practices including reuse, repair, refurbishment, rental, remanufacture, local resource sharing and recycling (Holmes 2018; Lekan and Rogers 2020).
-This putative alignment is represented in

-Figure 1, which attempts to capture how stocks of human, financial, social and natural capital2 flow through, and circulate within, the global capitalist socio-economic system.
+While diverse economies often remain hidden from mainstream local development discourse, studies nonetheless reveal their significance for community development and social and physical well-being (Gibson-Graham 2008).
+Crucially, diverse economy discourses, practices, and spaces are increasingly becoming more closely aligned with broader environmental and, more recently, CE practices, including reuse, repair, refurbishment, rental, remanufacture, local resource sharing, and recycling (Holmes 2018; Lekan and Rogers 2020).
+This putative alignment is represented in Figure 1, which attempts to capture how stocks of human, financial, social, and natural capital flow through, and circulate within, the global capitalist socioeconomic system.
 Within this system, institutions and enterprises operating in a diverse economy both serve as sinks for resource outflows from the mainstream economy and capture flows of stocks recirculating through the diverse economy itself.
-Just like in nature's design, economic diversity, as embodied in complex socio-natural networks and (re-)circulation of material flows, can help to boost local community resilience in the face of external economic shocks (Raworth 2017).
-Indeed, alternative economic spaces often emerge spontaneously from a need to provide a means of survival for communities by, for example, recirculating reusable resources, and redistributing income, capital and commodities (Fuller and Jonas 2003).
-It follows that local CE development spaces should not be seen as ideal types so much as a way of understanding how different economic forms emerge to address a variety of pressing economic and socio-environmental challenges facing particular localities.
+Just like in nature's design, economic diversity, as embodied in complex socionatural networks and (re)circulation of material flows, can help to boost local community resilience in the face of external economic shocks (Raworth 2017).
+Indeed, alternative economic spaces often 262 emerge spontaneously from a need to provide a means of survival for communities by, for example, recirculating reusable resources, and redistributing income, capital, and commodities (Fuller and Jonas 2003).
+It follows that local CE development spaces should not be seen as ideal types so much as a way of understanding how different economic forms emerge to address a variety of pressing economic and socioenvironmental challenges facing particular localities.
 We next consider how the local development of the CE can be animated by incorporating circuits of value into a novel heuristic framework.

-2.2 CE and Circuits of Value
+CE and Circuits of Value

-It is our contention that the concept of circuits of value provides the analytical 'glue' conjoining the CE and diverse economies.
+It is our contention that the concept of circuits of value provides the analytical glue conjoining the CE and diverse economies.
 This concept enables us to investigate and capture in a more concrete fashion those feedback loops and value flows underpinning the (re)circulation of material resources within and through a diverse economy as represented in the heuristic in Figure 1.
-Circuits of value refer to material and social pathways around which values attached to a given resource circulate are subsequently co-produced, transformed/exchanged and consumed through relevant economic activities (Lee 2006).
-These circuits are being constantly reconfigured by social relations and embed multiple, diverse conceptions of value that may include both capitalist (i.e. market-based) and non-capitalist (e.g. social and environmental) values.
-As Hudson (2004) noted, "(...) economic processes must be conceptualized in terms of a complex circuitry with a multiplicity of linkages and feedback loops rather than just "simple" circuits or, even worse, linear flows" (462).
-The same principle in fact also applies to the CE; albeit the CE-related concept of value itself needs to be broadened to encompass its diverse material, social and spatial forms and their constituent circuits.
+Circuits of value refer to material and social pathways around which values attached to a given circulating resource are subsequently coproduced, transformed/exchanged, and consumed through relevant economic activities (Lee 2006).
+These circuits are being constantly reconfigured by social relations and embed multiple, diverse conceptions of value that may include both capitalist (i.e., market-based) and noncapitalist (e.g., social and environmental) values.
+As Hudson (2004, 462) notes, "economic processes must be conceptualized in terms of a complex circuitry with a multiplicity of linkages and feedback loops rather than just 'simple' circuits or, even worse, linear flows."
+The same principle in fact also applies to the CE, albeit the CE-related concept of value itself needs to be broadened to encompass its diverse material, social, and spatial forms and its constituent circuits.